 FTP poses problems with both NAT and firewalls because of the design of the protocol.
 FTP was initially designed in the 1970s, and the current standard defining the specifications of the protocol was written in 1985.
 Since FTP was created more than a decade prior to NAT, and long before firewalls were common, it acts in ways that are very unfriendly toward NAT and firewalls.

-pfSense does not include an FTP proxy by default, but there is a client proxy available as an add-on package.
+pfSense software does not include an FTP proxy in the base installation but there is a client proxy available as an add-on package.

 Because pf lacks the ability to properly handle FTP traffic without a proxy, and the FTP proxy package implementation is somewhat lacking, there are some restrictions on the usage of FTP.

 FTP servers behind NAT¶

 For FTP servers behind NAT, all relevant ports must be manually forwarded in to the server and allowed in firewall rules.
 Or in the case of 1:1 NAT, only the firewall rules are necessary.
 Depending on the FTP mode, server software, and client software, some server configuration may also be required.

 FTP can act in multiple modes that change the behavior of the client and server, and which side listens for incoming connections.
 The complications of NAT and firewall rules depend on these modes and whether a remote client is attempting to reach a server behind pfSense, or if a client behind pfSense software is attempting to reach a remote server.